 Motors with oil-lubricated bearings (324-405 frames) are shipped without oil.
-Before starting the motor, fill each reservoir to the standstill level shown on the sight gage.
+Before starting the motor, fill each reservoir to the stand-still level shown on the sight gage.
 Be careful to keep dirt out of the lubricant and bearing housing.

-Use only the oil specified on the lubrication nameplate or the lubrication instruction supplied with each motor.
-See RELUBRICATION, Table II and LUBE NAMEPLATE for oil grade and viscosity and further instructions.
+Use only the oil specified on the lubrication nameplate or the lubrication instructions supplied with each motor.
+See relubrication and Table II and lube nameplate for oil grade and viscosity and further instructions.

-If reservoirs have had oil in them during storage period, drain out this old oil when installing the motor for operation.
+If reservoirs have had no oil in them during storage period, drain out this old oil and refill reservoir with fresh oil when installing the motor for operation.

-IV.
-OPERATION
+V. OPERATION